-Physics 4700 Experiment 6 Digital Circuits
+Physics 4700 Experiment 7 Digital Circuits

 Almost all of the circuits in this part of the course will be built using the "DIGI DESIGNER" and tested using a logic probe.
 You should become familiar with both of these tools before you start the lab.
-The spec sheets for all the chips used in this lab are available in a separate handout.
+The bookshelf contains bounded copies of spec sheets for the chips used in this lab.
+In the lab report, draw the circuit diagrams using electronic symbols, not the pin connections.
+You should strive for the simplest circuit design to receive the full credit.